lucasallan/sh286.github.io/_posts/2014-05-26-fixing-concurrency-issues-with-active-record-in-a-rack-application.markdown

 /Users/lucasallan/.rbenv/versions/jruby-1.7.12/lib/ruby/gems/shared/gems/puma-2.8.2-java/lib/puma/thread_pool.rb:92:in `spawn_thread'
 127.0.0.1 - - [26/May/2014 13:54:00] "POST /domains HTTP/1.1" 500 82 5.0530
 ```
-After spent some time digging into it I figured out that the exception happens because for our application it's not releasing the db connection after use it.
+After spending some time digging into it I figured out that the exception happens because for our application isn't releasing the db connection when finished with it.

-I tried some solutions like use `ActiveRecord::Base.clear_active_connections!`
+I tried some solutions like using `ActiveRecord::Base.clear_active_connections!`
-inside a `after` block after each request.
-But it didn't work.
+inside an `after` block after each request, but it didn't work.

-Although, active_record does have a way to close the connection and return it to the connection pool: `ActiveRecord::Base.connection_pool.with_connection`
+However, active_record does have a way to close the connection and return it to the connection pool: `ActiveRecord::Base.connection_pool.with_connection`

-So if I move all my code to a block and pass it to `ActiveRecord::Base.connection_pool.with_connection` then I won't have any issue.
+So if I move all my code to a block and pass it to `ActiveRecord::Base.connection_pool.with_connection` then I won't have an issue.
 Example:

 ```